Are you looking to improve image SEO on your website? When optimized properly, image search can bring many new visitors to your website.

 Alt text, title, and caption make up the image metadata that you can add to images when uploading them into WordPress.

-When you add an image using the default image block, WordPress allows you to add caption and alt text for the image.
+When you add an image using the default Image block, WordPress allows you to add a caption and alt text for it.

-Simply clicking on an image will bring up the attachment details popup where you can enter title, alt text, and caption.
+Simply clicking on an image will bring up the attachment details popup.

 When to Use Captions for Images in WordPress

-As you may have noticed that most websites don’t normally use captions with images in their blog posts or pages.
+As you may have noticed, most websites don’t normally use captions with images in their blog posts or pages.
 That’s because captions are often not needed to explain an image.

 Captions are more suitable in the following scenarios: